-- Install or adjust the Thermostatic Mixing Valves for each point-of-use (see manufacturer's instructions), or - Adjust the temperature setting on the control assembly.
+- Install or adjust the Thermostatic Mixing Valves for each point-of-use (see manufacturer's instructions), or - Adjust the temperature setting on the ESM.

-A non functioning thermostat or a shorted heating element can cause extremely hot water.
-If the Temperature and Pressure Relief Valve (T&P Valve) releases large amounts of very hot water, it is likely due to a shorted heating element, or more rarely a non functioning thermostat, or the thermostat does not fit snuggly against the tank.
-Very high water temperatures can also cause the Energy Cut Off (ECO) to trip (see page 22).
+A nonfunctioning thermostat or a shorted heating element can cause extremely hot water.
+If the Temperature and Pressure Relief Valve (T&P Valve) releases large amounts of very hot water, it is likely due to a shorted heating element, or more rarely a nonfunctioning thermostat, or the thermostat does not fit snuggly against the tank.
+Very high water temperatures can also cause the Energy Cut Off (ECO) to trip (see page 27).
 Turn power off until this problem is fixed.